simul/simul.github.io/ref/simul/crossplatform.md

 ### <a name="DrawGrid"/>void DrawGrid(simul::crossplatform::DeviceContext deviceContext, vec3 centrePos, float square_size, float brightness, int numLines)
 Draw a horizontal grid in 3D.

+\param [in,out] deviceContext   Context for the device.
+\param [in]     centrePos       Origin of the grid in 3D.
+\param [in]     square_size     Spacing between lines - in whatever units the renderer is working in.
+\param [in]     brightness      Brightness of the lines.
+\param [in]     numLines        Number of gridlines to draw.

 ### <a name="GetCameraPosVector"/>void GetCameraPosVector(float v, float dcam_pos, float view_dir, float up)
 Get the camera position, direction, and up-vector, from a view matrix v.